andrew-codes/playnite-web/docs/CONTRIBUTING.md

 ### Do you have questions about the source code?

-- Ask any question about Playnite-Web via Discord (coming soon).
+- Ask any question about Playnite-Web by joining our [Discord](https://discord.gg/J9rNp4C5mC).

 ## Thank you